Overview

 • Angular snap interval - which angles to snap to when pressing the alt key

-• Snap to point - if the mouse can snap the end points (red)
+• Snap to point - if the mouse can snap to end points (red)

-• Snap to center - if the mouse can snap the center points (blue)
+• Snap to center - if the mouse can snap to center points (blue)

 • Grid